SagarSingh1324/GymBroPolicy/README.md

-# GymBroPolicy
+# AppsPolicy
-Privacy policy for GymBro mobile app
+Privacy policies of all my mobile apps